SheilaDias/hello-word/README.md

 # hello-word
-Trainnig for a simple projec
+Trainnig for a simple project

+Added a description for a first branch